-- Using a fresh lint-free microfiber cloth to clean your watch case and crystals.
-Wipe the surfaces in a gentle circular motion until completely clean.
+- Use a fresh lint-free microfiber cloth to clean your watch case and crystals, gently wiping the surfaces in a circular motion until completely clean.

-- Don't wear your strap too tight.
+- Don't wear your strap too tightly.
 Always allow some room for your wrist skin to breathe.
 Both your strap and your wrist will appreciate it.

 - Avoid placing your watch near loudspeakers, microwave ovens, refrigerators or magnets.
 Mechanical watches are sensitive to the magnetic fields emitted by such devices.

-- Avoid exposing your watch to extreme temperatures, shocks or vibrations.
+- Avoid exposing your watch to extreme temperatures, sudden changes of temperature, shocks or vibrations.

-- Your ROSCHENBOLD watch is water proof and will forgive an occasional shower or swim.
-Despite this, we recommend against diving with it. e strongly recommend not getting the leather strap wet.
+- Although your ROSCHENBOLD watch is water proof and will forgive an occasional shower or swim, we advise you against diving with it as it's not designed for long term exposure to deep water.
+In addition to this, we strongly recommend not getting the leather strap wet.

 - Avoid direct contact with solvents, detergents, perfumes, cosmetics, and other chemicals.
 This may damage the surface finish of your watch, particularly on gold plated models.